History of the Catholic Church in France: Persecution of the priesthood

 Before the ceremony of consecration begins, the bishop elect shall take a solemn oath, in the presence of the municipal officers, of the people, and of the clergy, to guard with care the faithful of his diocese who are confided to him, to be loyal to the nation, the law, and the king, and to support with all his power the constitution decreed by the National Assembly and accepted by the king.

 A commemorative plate from 1790 shows a curate swearing the Constitution.

-"The Convention (21 September 1792 – 26 October 1795) which proclaimed the republic and caused Louis XVI to be executed (21 January 1793), followed a very tortuous policy toward religion.
+"The Convention (21 September 1792 – 26 October 1795), which proclaimed the republic and caused Louis XVI to be executed (21 January 1793), followed a very tortuous policy toward religion.
 As early as 13 November 1792, Cambon, in the name of the Financial Committee, announced to the Convention that he would speedily submit a scheme of general reform including a suppression of the appropriation for religious worship, which, he asserted, cost the republic "100,000,000 livres annually".
 The Jacobins opposed this scheme as premature, and Robespierre declared it derogatory to public morality.
-During the first eight months of its existence the policy of the convention was to maintain the "Civil Constitution" and to increase the penalties against "refractory" priests who were suspected of complicity on the War in the Vendée.
+During the first eight months of its existence, the policy of the convention was to maintain the "Civil Constitution" and to increase the penalties against "refractory" priests who were suspected of complicity in the War in the Vendée.
 A decree dated 18 March 1793 punished with death all compromised priests.
 It no longer aimed at refractory priests only, but any ecclesiastic accused of disloyalty (incivisme) by any six citizens became liable to transportation.
 In the eyes of the revolution, there were no longer good priests and bad priests; for the sans-culottes every priest was suspect."